-Green sturgeon is an anadromous species of the family Acipenseridae found on the west coast.
-The southern DPS of green sturgeon range from the Bering Sea, Alaska, to Ensenada, Mexico, occupying nearshore marine and freshwater rivers from California to British Columbia (Federal Register, Vol. 74, No. 195, pp. 52300-52351).
-Green sturgeon juveniles feed and grow in fresh and estuarine waters for 1 to 4 years before migrating into nearshore marine water, where they spend most of their time as adults, returning to fresh water only to spawn.
+Green Sturgeon and white sturgeon are the two anadromous species of the family Acipenseridae found on the west coast.
+The southern DPS of Green Sturgeon range from the Bering Sea, Alaska, to Ensenada, Mexico, occupying nearshore marine and freshwater rivers from California to British Columbia (Federal Register, Vol. 74, No. 195, pp. 52300-52351).
+Green Sturgeon juveniles feed and grow in fresh and estuarine waters for 1 to 4 years before migrating into nearshore marine water, where they spend most of their time as adults, returning to fresh water only to spawn.

 Critical habitat established by the National Marine Fisheries Service (NMFS) includes the Strait of Juan de Fuca, but specifically excludes Puget Sound.
-Specific habitat uses by green sturgeon have not been clearly defined within Puget Sound but are rarely seen east of Rosario Strait, they are not expected to be found in the project vicinity.
+Specific habitat use by Green Sturgeon have not been clearly defined within Puget Sound, but are rarely seen east of Rosario Strait.
+They are not expected to be found in the project vicinity.